Pros

 Is Hugo a Good Choice for Car Insurance?

 Hugo is a great choice for some drivers.
 The company has a short but strong record of paying claims and has earned thousands of positive reviews from customers.
-Its small size, sparse coverage options, and limited coverage areas, however, mean many drivers won’t be able to access policies through Hugo — at least not yet.
+But its small size, sparse coverage options, and limited coverage areas mean many drivers won’t be able to access policies through Hugo — at least not yet.

 Where Hugo stands out